 Once you’ve employed your workers, responsibility for retaining them shifts to their immediate supervisor.
 It’s a common HR theory that employees don’t leave jobs or companies—they quit bad managers.
 A study from McKinsey shows having high performers on staff enables companies to increase profitability by at least 40%, so after hiring veterans with the right skills and attitude the next step is to enable them to build networks, seek and find mentors, grow and develop while feeling connected and engaged.

 Hiring veterans is really no different than hiring anyone else when it comes to treating your staff with respect.
 The primary reason employees leave jobs isn’t compensation, it’s the treatment they get from their immediate manager.
 Many companies promote managers from the ranks, a sound retention policy in itself, but not all transition well into their new roles without help.
-Train your management to develop their leadership skills, the ability to empower others and to invest time and energy into “hearing” and “seeing” their concerns, ideas and recommendations.
+Train your management to develop their leadership skills, the ability to empower others, and to invest time and energy into “hearing” and “seeing” their concerns, ideas, and recommendations.
 Veterans who are accustomed to being relatively invisible in the military respond particularly well to the investment of time and attention all employees need.

 Consider developing a veteran hiring program for your company, that incorporates a cohesive approach to recruiting and training not only veterans but all other employees.
-Establish a clear methodology for employing the right candidates, retaining and motivating them.
+Establish a clear methodology for employing the right candidates, and retaining and motivating them.
 Your company will benefit from an initiative that enables staff to be proud of their employer and feel honored to work alongside veterans.